Mohamedmxz/MIT-ELO2-/README.md

 This project analyzes **temperature and rainfall data** to understand weather patterns and climate changes in Sudan.
 The goal is to provide insights that help **farmers and communities** plan agricultural activities more effectively and prepare for climate variability.

 The work involves collecting and cleaning weather data, performing exploratory data analysis, and creating **visualizations and a dashboard** to show long-term trends.
+In later stages, a **machine learning model** will be developed to **predict future temperature and rainfall patterns**, supporting data-driven decision-making in agriculture and climate planning.

 ## Current Progress